seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 when stale.
 A run that finds every sweep fresh performs no fetch at all and says nothing about it.

-**A sweep is also stale when the rule that defines it has changed.** Each stored sweep records the MD5 of `ANALYST-INSTRUCTIONS.md` it was read under — the run already computes that hash for the day log (§12) — and a sweep whose recorded MD5 differs from this run's is stale whatever its age.
+**A sweep is also stale when the rule that defines it has changed — and the rule that defines it is §6 and this section, not this whole file.** Each stored sweep records the MD5 of the §6 + §6a text it was read under, and a sweep whose recorded MD5 differs from this run's is stale whatever its age. **The hash is taken over the defining sections because a hash over the file makes every edit anywhere invalidate every lane at once**: revision `-d` changed §2, §3B, §5 and §7 and touched no lane definition and no host, and the run of 01.09 was nonetheless required to re-sweep all of them, could not, and left five horizon lanes named-but-unvisited.
+A staleness rule that fires on unrelated edits is paid on every revision and is ignored on the run that cannot afford it, which is the state a control must never reach.
+Keying it to the defining text keeps the failure this clause exists for — a widened lane or a new host is an edit to §6 or §6a by construction, and cannot arrive without moving the hash.
 Without this clause an age cache is keyed to the sweep's NAME while its CONTENT is defined here, so widening a lane leaves every cached copy satisfying freshness while covering less than the contract now requires. **That failure has already happened once and it is the reason this clause exists:** the international-institutional